Jakob37/RASP/README.md

 This is the binary which will be used in this installation setup.

 There are other ways of installing PyNAST.
 Feel free to give them a go.
-This was the one which worked out for me.
+This was the one that worked out for me.

 ##### FastTree